All the flavours of a naan bread with the convenient pocket of a pitta bread. Perfect for barbecues, picnics and packed lunches.

 Naan Pitta Breads

-- 250g strong white bread flour + a little extra to help
+- 250 g strong white bread flour - + a little extra to knead

 - 3 tbsp natural yogurt

-- 2 tbsp rapeseed oil (you could also use olive oil or softened butter)
+- 2 tbsp rapeseed oil - or olive oil or softened butter

 - 1 tsp salt

 - Put the flour into a large bowl.
 Add the salt (1 tsp) on one side of the bowl and yeast (1 tsp) on the other side.
 Add the nigella seeds (1 tbsp).